Azure/AppService/_posts/2020-08-03-ab_testing_app_service.md

 toc_sticky: true
 ---

-In software, A/B testing is the process of comparing two versions of a webpage or application to determine which one improves a given metric.
-Depending on your role, there a few reasons why you should start A/B testing your application.
+In software development, A/B testing is the process of comparing two versions of a webpage or application to determine which version improves a metric or KPI.
+Depending on your role, there a few reasons why you should start A/B testing your applications.

-- A frontend developer can test if a code refactor improves page load time under real-world conditions
+- A frontend developer can test if a refactor improves page load time under real-world conditions
-- A backend developer can deploy two versions of their APIs to determine any performance gains of a new implementation
+- A backend developer can deploy two versions of an API to determine any performance gains of a new implementation
 - A designer can check if a new UI layout improves usability metrics
 - A product manager can test different product landing pages to see how different value propositions affect click-through and average time-on-page

 A/B testing is a powerful technique for software professionals of all types, but it is not without its complexities.
 For example, how does one deploy two versions of the application?
-How should traffic be split between the versions?
+How is user traffic split between the versions?
 And most importantly... how is the data tracked, tagged, and analyzed?
 This blog series will show how to accomplish all these tasks.
-This article will show how to instrument your client-side code with a monitoring agent and tag the metrics with the version.
-Our upcoming articles will show how to instrument your backend services and how to analyze the results.
+This first article explains how to instrument your client-side code with a monitoring agent and tag the metrics with the version.
+The following articles will show how to instrument your backend services and how to analyze the results.

 > Have any thoughts about this guide?
 Let us know in the comments below!

 ## Overview

-App Service's deployment slots allow developers to deploy their new application builds to independent staging environments.
+To do A/B testing with App Service, we will use App Service's deployment slots and Application Insights.
+Deployment slots allow developers to deploy their new application builds to independent staging environments.
 Once a new build is deployed to a slot, you can route a percentage of your production traffic to the slot.
-Once the traffic is split, Application Insights will capture usage and performance metrics, tagged with the slot information.
-The Application Insights Portal blade allows you to filter, visualize, and compare data from the different versions.
+Once the traffic is split, Application Insights will capture usage and performance metrics tagged with the slot name.
+The Application Insights blade in the Portal allows you to filter, visualize, and compare data from the different versions.

 ## Prerequisites